WP-API/client-js/README.md

-Backbone library for WP-API
+Backbone library for the WordPress REST API or "WP-API"
 ==============

 ## Summary

-This library provides an interface for the [WP REST API](https://github.com/WP-API/WP-API) for WordPress by creating Backbone Models and Collections for all endpoints in the API.
+This library provides an interface for the [WP REST API](https://github.com/WP-API/WP-API) by providing Backbone Models and Collections for all endpoints in the API.

 ## Using